ory/docs/docs/oathkeeper/pipeline.md

 `<no value>`.

-If you find that your field contain the string `<no value>` then you have most likely omitted the `print` function, and it is recommended you use it for all values out of an abundance of caution and for consistency.
+If you find that your field contain the string `<no value>` then you have most likely omitted the `print` function, and it's recommended you use it for all values out of an abundance of caution and for consistency.

 In the same way, a `printIndex` FuncMap function is provided to avoid _out of